Cplearncode/learngit/workflow.md

 after git add comment if u do changes it won't reflect (add used to apply changes) for git commit local , inital we need to config user name and user email (ex.git config --global user.name "") can see config file using  - git config --global -e

+git remote add orgin and to check git remote -v